AntonioDaria/Stock-tracker/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+"This is the finance tracker app that allows a user to follow the stock market"

-Things you may want to cover:
+Things to cover:

 * Ruby version